The Work-Play Equilibrium

 “There is nothing better for a man, than that he should eat and drink, and that he should enjoy good in his labour.
 This also I saw, that it was from the hand of God.” – Ecclesiastes 2:24 KJV

 Ella Coleman is a professional speaker, purpose/vision consultant, publisher and author.
-She is publisher PURPOSE Magazine president of Ellavation Publishing, LLC.
-The company provides book/magazine consultation and publishing, and the producing of radio/TV ads and programs.
-Ella is the founder of the Purpose For Life Foundation, an education facilitating, non-profit organization.
+She is publisher PURPOSE Magazine and president of Ellavation Publishing, LLC.
+The company provides book/magazine consultation, coaching, and publishing.
+Also, Ella is the founder of the Purpose For Life Foundation, an education facilitating, non-profit organization.

 Leave a Reply